 Other work has included the development of an Active Network router and host architecture (LARA) that was probably unique in being shown to be usable in real networks at typical line speeds.
 His current interests include operating systems and systems architecture; network testbeds; network architectures and protocols, particularly those relating to mobile and ad hoc systems; embedded systems, including mobile devices and sensor networks.
 Recent projects include the EU Intersection project; EU ANA project, looking at autonomic networking; GpENI and the UK Level-0 networks, which are deploying large-scale network testbeds.

 The IPv6 group he established at Lancaster produced a number of early implementations of Mobile-IPv6, including for Cisco Systems and Microsoft; the latter was shipped with Microsoft operating systems and recognised by Bill Gates with the first Microsoft Windows Embedded Academic Excellence Award.

 He has participated in a number of European collaborative projects and run several EPSRC projects.
 He has been a project evaluator for both the EU IST programme and the UK EPSRC, and has served on the technical programme committees for a number of international conferences and workshops.
 Andrew is a member of the BCS, IET (IEE), ACM and IEEE, and has served on a number of IET committees.

-Digital Systems; Computer Networks; Operating Systems; Embedded Systems; Network Systems Architecture
+Digital Systems; Computer Networks; Operating Systems; Embedded Systems; Database Systems